naturalis/barcode-constrained-phylogeny/README.md

 ## Repository layout

 Below is the top-level layout of the repository.
+This layout is in line with [community standards](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) and must be adhered to.
 All of these subfolders contains further explanatory READMEs to explain their contents in more detail.

 - [config](config/) - configuration files
 - [doc](doc/) - documentation and background literature